-Name Position (s) Date of Appointment
+Name Position(s) Date of Appointment

 Bob Ferris Chief Executive Officer and Chairman of the Board of Directors 5/13/08

 Don Andrus President and COO 4/27/10

 Matt Burlend Director and Secretary 12/30/08

-H. Frank Stanley Director 7/28/06

 The members of our board of directors are elected annually and hold office until their successors are elected and qualified.
 Our officers are chosen by and serve at the pleasure of its board of directors.
-Some of the officers and directors have positions of responsibility with other businesses and will devote only such time as they believe necessary on our business.
+None of the officers and directors have positions of responsibility with other businesses.